 FAB CE - Functional Airspace Block Central Europe

-In March 2008, Austria, Bosnia and Herzegovina, Croatia, the Czech Republic, Hungary, Slovak Republic and Slovenia approved the FAB CE Feasibility Study Master Plan.
+In March 2008, Austria, Bosnia &Herzegovina, Croatia, the Czech Republic, Hungary, Slovak Republic and Slovenia approved the FAB CE Feasibility Study Master Plan.
 The Master Plan describes the implementation of the FAB CE in a phased approach, allowing progressive and flexible development of FAB operations for en-route ATM services.

 On November 18, 2009, the FAB CE States signed a Memorandum of Understanding with the purpose of establishing FAB CE Preparatory (Phase) structures and a general framework of cooperation among the FAB CE States, including their NSAs and respective military authorities.
 The preparatory activities conducted by the FAB CE ANSPs under the Memorandum of Cooperation were completed in May 2010 with the final delivery of the ANSP planning documents to the FAB CE States’ structures.

 With the signing of the FAB CE Agreement and the ANSP Cooperation agreement on May 5, the Preparatory Phase was completed paving the way for implementation.